Kirthi-Raman/Iris_Analysis/README.md

 3. Using graphviz, the flowchart depicting the flower prediction model is plotted
 4. Given a new flower, its species is predicted.
 5. The accuracy in prediction is estimated.

+## Details
+1. Classifier created to differentiate the 3 species